Oneflow-Inc/oneflow-documentation/en/docs/basics/08_nn_graph.md

 )
 ```

-If you use `print` after the Graph object is called, in addition to the structure of the network, it will print inputs and outputs of the tensors, the output is like this:
+If you use `print` **after** the Graph object is called, in addition to the structure of the network, it will print inputs and outputs of the tensors, the output on the console is like this:

 ```text
 (GRAPH:LinearTrainGraph_0:LinearTrainGraph): (